gxwangupc/GMMN-PyTorch/README.md

 ## Usage
 ### 1. Train the networks using MNIST:<br>
     python train.py
-Two folders will be created, i.e., data & models.
+Two folders will be created, i.e., `./data` & `./models`.
 As their names imply, they are used to store data and trained models, repectively.
 ### 2. Visualize the outputs of the gmmn:  <br>
     python Visualize.py --visualize gmmn
 ### 3. Visualize the outputs of the autoencoder: